Illumina/strelka/docs/userGuide/germline.md

 model.
 This is useful for detecting variants in mixed populations.
 This argument may be passed multiple times to specify multiple chromosomes to call in this manner.

-#### Advanced execution options

-These options are useful for workflow development and debugging:

-* Stderr logging can be disabled with `--quiet` argument.
-Note this log is replicated to `${STRELKA_ANALYSIS_PATH}/workspace/pyflow.data/logs/pyflow_log.txt` so there is no loss of log information.

 [1]: http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41
 [2]: http://ctsa.github.io/pyflow/